apache/incubator-taverna-engine/README.md

 Installation for Taverna Command line tool
 ------------------------------------------
-Installation for the [Taverna command line tool](http://www.taverna.org.uk/download/command-line-tool/2-4/) is slightly more manual as it has no GUI for installing plugins.
+Installation for the [Taverna command line tool](http://www.taverna.org.uk/download/command-line-tool/2-4/) is slightly manual as it has no GUI for installing plugins.

 These instructions assumes a Linux environment, but the plugin should work also on Windows or OS X. Note that the [Taverna home